andreock/AdguardHomeAPI/README.md

 - Fast
 - Simple to use

+## Documentation

+Under Documentation folder of this repository
 ## Installation

 You can use the .sln project if you use Visual Studio 2022 or you can compile with this commands: